mlandukid/Entrostat-Test/README.md

 - Separation of Concerns: The project is structured to separate the frontend and backend, making it easier to maintain and scale.

 - Redis for OTP Storage: Redis is used for storing OTPs due to its fast read/write operations and built-in expiry mechanism.

-- PostgreSQL for Persistent Storage: PostgreSQL is used for storing user-related data, providing robust data integrity and security features.

 - Rate Limiting: Implemented to prevent abuse by limiting the number of OTP requests per hour and the number of resends.